Lennart05/toponym/README.md

 their frequency in the United Kingdom (`countries = "GB"`) and returns a data frame.
 The output is in descending order by their proportional frequency.
-The search is limited to the 100 (`limit = 100`) most frequent strings in the United Kingdom consisting of (a length of) three characters (`len = 3`).
+The search is limited to the 100 (`limit = 100`) most frequent strings in theUnited Kingdom consisting of (a length of) three characters (`len = 3`).
 The cut-off ratio of 80% (`rat = .8`) means that at least 80% of all occurrences (in the country or countries) must be inside the polygon.
 In this case, the string “-rpe” occurs 175 times in